virgilianshailer/character-creator/README.md

 The expression-sprite dropdown is split into two groups:

-- **Built-in workflows** — ready-made sprite pipelines:
-  - **Flux 2 Klein (4B)** — native image edit, best identity consistency
-  - **Illustrious / NoobAI / SDXL** — IP-Adapter + ControlNet Canny
-  - **SD 1.5** — IP-Adapter (SD 1.5) + ControlNet Canny
-  - All built-ins use **SwarmRemBg** for background removal.
+- **Built-in workflow** — **Flux 2 Klein (4B)**: a native image-edit pipeline that gives the best identity consistency across all 28 expressions.
+It feeds the avatar through a `ReferenceLatent` and removes the background with **SwarmRemBg**.
+Requires the Flux 2 Klein 4B model (`flux-2-klein-4b-fp8`), the Qwen3-4B text encoder (`qwen_3_4b`), the Flux 2 VAE, and the Swarm nodes (`SwarmKSampler`, `SwarmLoadImageB64`, `SwarmRemBg`) in your ComfyUI.
-- **AutoIllustrator presets** — your own saved workflows.
+- **AutoIllustrator presets** — your own saved workflows, for anything other than Flux 2 Klein (SDXL, Illustrious, Pony, etc.).
 The character avatar is fed into the preset's reference-image slot and the emotion is sent as the prompt.
 For consistent sprites the preset should:
   - support **background removal** (e.g. a `SwarmRemBg` node), and
   - use an **Edit model** (Flux Kontext / Klein, Qwen-Edit) or at least an **IP-Adapter** mode — otherwise each sprite drifts into a different-looking character.